Yuval-Toledano/Yuval-Toledano/README.md

 ![](top.svg)

 ## About Me 👩🏻‍💻
-- Currently I am a second year student in Computer Science with Internet & Society excellence program from the Hebrew University of Jerusalem 🎓
+- Currently I am a student in Computer Science with Internet & Society excellence program from the Hebrew University of Jerusalem 🎓
 - I have a passion for exploring new technologies and developing software solutions 🤩
 - Seeking the next programming opportunity 💻
 <br><br>